openvinotoolkit/openvino/src/frontends/onnx/README.md

 ## Components

 ONNX Frontend implements an interface common for all frontends defined in [Frontends API](https://github.com/openvinotoolkit/openvino/tree/master/src/frontends/common/include/openvino/frontend).
-The exported symbols are decorated with `ONNX_FRONTEND_API` flag.
-The key class responsible for importing is `FrontEnd` defined in (ONNX Frontend class)[https://github.com/openvinotoolkit/openvino/blob/master/src/frontends/onnx/frontend/include/openvino/frontend/onnx/frontend.hpp].
+The exported symbols are decorated with `ONNX_FRONTEND_API` macro.
 For backward compatibility reasons, the ONNX importer API (more lower-level abstraction approach) is still maintained.
 It can be found in (ONNX Importer)[https://github.com/openvinotoolkit/openvino/blob/master/src/frontends/onnx/frontend/include/onnx_import/onnx.hpp].
-The symbols of ONNX Importer API are decorated with `ONNX_IMPORTER_API` flag.
+The symbols of ONNX Importer API are decorated with `ONNX_IMPORTER_API` macro.

-The crucial place in ONNX Frontend is (ops implementation folder)[https://github.com/openvinotoolkit/openvino/tree/master/src/frontends/onnx/frontend/src/op], where the operators are implemented.
-Each built-in operator has to be registered in ops bridge - (ops bridge)[https://github.com/openvinotoolkit/openvino/blob/master/src/frontends/onnx/frontend/src/ops_bridge.cpp].
-Expect that, ONNX frontend gives capabilities to register a custom op by an user.
+The crucial place in ONNX Frontend is the directory where the operators are implemented:[https://github.com/openvinotoolkit/openvino/tree/master/src/frontends/onnx/frontend/src/op].
+Each operator handler has to be registered in ops bridge - (ops bridge)[https://github.com/openvinotoolkit/openvino/blob/master/src/frontends/onnx/frontend/src/ops_bridge.cpp].
+Expect that ONNX frontend has capabilities to register a custom op by a user.
 It can be achieved via `ConversionExtension` available in (Conversion)[https://github.com/openvinotoolkit/openvino/blob/master/src/frontends/onnx/frontend/include/openvino/frontend/onnx/extension/conversion.hpp].

-API of ONNX Frontend can be called directly, but it is also used internally by (ModelOptmizer)[https://github.com/openvinotoolkit/openvino/tree/master/tools/mo] during ONNX to IR (Intermediate Representation) conversion.
+API of ONNX Frontend can be called directly, but it is also used internally by (Model Optimizer)[https://github.com/openvinotoolkit/openvino/tree/master/tools/mo] during ONNX to IR (Intermediate Representation) conversion.
 What's more capabilities of ONNX Frontend are used by ONNX Runtime via OpenVINO Execution Provider (more information can be found in (docs)[https://onnxruntime.ai/docs/build/eps.html#openvino]).

 ONNX Frontend is tested in few places:
 - [C++ gtest-based tests](https://github.com/openvinotoolkit/openvino/tree/master/src/frontends/onnx/tests)